Teenage Head (band): History

 On October 15, 2008, Gord Lewis announced that Frankie Venom had died at 52, following a battle with throat cancer.
-In his hometown of Hamilton, Ontario a memorial statue of Frankie Venom had been planned but has been stalled because of criticism of public funds being spent to commemorate a man who used illegal drugs and was once convicted for domestic assault.
+In 2014, a memorial statue of Frankie Venom had been planned in Venom's hometown of Hamilton, Ontario, but was stalled because of criticism of public funds being spent to commemorate a man who used illegal drugs and was once convicted for domestic assault.
+In 2021, a local artist painted a mural of Frankie Venom on the side of a building on Rebecca Street in Hamilton.

 The remaining members of the band continued to perform after Venom's death playing a tribute show for him, and performing at the 2008 Hamilton Music Awards.
 In 2009, longtime fan and friend of the band, Pete MacAulay joined as the new singer, to in his words "take Frankie's space, not his place".

 In 2014, Canadian writer Geoff Pevere published the book Gods of the Hammer: The Teenage Head Story.
 To help celebrate the book launch, the band played a guest vocalist night at the 2014 edition of Canadian Music Week.
 Musicians performing with Teenage Head that evening including the Dead Boys' Cheetah Chrome, Men Without Hats' Ivan Doroschuk, the Doughboys (Canadian band)' John Kastner and Change of Heart (band)'s Ian Blurton.

 In November 2016, Teenage Head announced the return of Desroches as lead singer.
 Jack Pedler, due to illness was replaced by Gene Champagne, also of the Un-Teens and The Killjoys.
 In late 2017, Teenage Head began performing record release parties throughout Ontario for their new remix and remastered compilation, Fun Comes Fast.

 On August 7, 2022, original member Gord Lewis was found murdered in his home at age 65.
 His son Jonathan Lewis was arrested shortly after the crime and charged with second-degree murder.
 Teenage Head said the band will continue with performances following Lewis' murder, as was his wish.